 Determining whether a project requires review by the IRB is sometimes difficult and for this reason it is always best to consult with the Human Research Protection Office (HRPO) for guidance.
-The following flowchart is designed to assist in making this determination.

 The determination of whether or not a project or activity is defined as human subject research rests on the answers to the following three questions: